Trap shooting

-Trap shooting, or trapshooting in North America, is one of the three major disciplines of competitive clay pigeon shooting, which is shooting shotguns at clay targets.
+Trap shooting is one of the three major disciplines of competitive clay pigeon shooting.
 The other disciplines are skeet shooting and sporting clays.

-They are distinguished roughly as follows, with variations within each group.
-In trap shooting, the targets are launched from a single "house" or machine, generally away from the shooter.
-In skeet shooting, targets are launched from two houses in somewhat sideways paths that intersect in front of the shooter.
-Sporting clays includes a more complex course, with many launch points.
+Trap shooting is distinguished by the targets being launched from a single "house" or machine, generally away from the shooter, compared with skeet shooting where targets are launched from two "houses" crossing in front of the shooter.
+Sporting clays involve a more complex course, with many launch points.

-Diffusion
+Participation

 Trap shooting is practiced all over the world but is most popular in the United States (particularly the Midwest), Canada and Europe.
-Trap shooting variants include, but are not limited to, international varieties Olympic trap, also known as "International Trap", "Bunker", ISSF Trap, "Trench".
+Trap shooting variants include, but are not limited to, international varieties Olympic trap, also known as "International Trap", "Bunker", "ISSF Trap", "Trench".
 Non-Olympic shooting variants include Down-The-Line, also known as "DTL", Nordic Trap, and double trap.
 American Trap is the predominant version in the United States and Canada.

 American Trap has two independent governing bodies.
 The Amateur Trapshooting Association (ATA) sanctions events throughout the United States and Canada, as well as the Pacific International Trapshooting Association (PITA) which sanctions events on the West Coast of North America.

 History

 Trap shooting was originally developed, in part, to augment bird hunting and to provide a method of practice for bird hunters.
 Use of targets was introduced as a replacement for live pigeon-shooting.
 Indeed, one of the names for the targets used in shooting games is clay pigeons.
 The layout of a modern trap shooting field differs from that of a skeet field and/or a sporting clays course.

-Trap shooting has been a sport since the late 18th century when real birds were used; usually the passenger pigeon, which was extremely abundant at the time.
+Trap shooting has been a sport since the late 18th century when real birds were used; usually the now-extinct passenger pigeon, which was extremely abundant at the time.
 Birds were placed under hats or in traps which were then released.
 Artificial birds were introduced around the time of the American Civil War.
 Glass balls (Bogardus) and subsequently "clay" targets were introduced in the later 1800s, gaining wide acceptance.